Armourcape/face-rec-login/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas or suggestions for improvement, please feel free to create a pull request or open an issue.  ( Keep in mind; This is still a lawn prototype made for academic purposes with a mit license, reply may be delayed or project dropped. )
+If you have any ideas or suggestions for improvement, please feel free to create a pull request or open an issue.
+( Keep in mind; This is still a lawn prototype made for academic purposes with a mit license, reply may be delayed or project dropped. )

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+(All Data Mentioned In This Project With Related Owners Have Consented.)[SENSITIVE DATA DECLARATION]